Nursing - Doctor of Nursing Practice

 The post-baccalaureate DNP program includes approximately 68 credits for administration/nurse executive students and approximately 73 credits for advanced clinical practice students (nurse practitioner, clinical nurse specialist).
 The courses are taken over three academic years for full-time students and four to five years for part-time students.

-Criteria for admission into the DNP Post-Master’s Program include:
+Criteria for admission into the DNP Post-Master’s Program include (also see notes):

-- A master’s degree in nursing from a nationally accredited (CCNE, NLN, or ACEN) nursing program, with a role preparation in Advanced Practice Nursing as an Adult (-Gerontologic) or Family Nurse Practitioner, Adult (-Gerontologic) Clinical Nurse Specialist, or Nurse Administrator, with a GPA of 3.00 or higher.
+3. A master’s degree in nursing from a nationally accredited nursing program, with a role preparation in Advanced Practice Nursing, with a GPA of 3.00 or higher.

-NOTE 1: Priority admission application deadline is January 4.
+NOTE 4: Priority admission application deadline is December 31, unless otherwise specified.

 Nursing - Post-Master's DNP Advanced Clinical Practice Curriculum